-Furthermore, ORA argues that the base figure Cal-Am used, Cal-Am’s estimated 2016 labor budget, does not yield an accurate forecast.
-Instead, ORA recommends using the last recorded year of payroll expense, which is 2015, as the base figure to forecast the 2018 expense.
-Cal-Am’s recorded 2015 labor expense is $19,101,910, while Cal-Am’s estimated 2016 labor budget is $21,326,261, an increase of $2.2 million or 12%.
+In addition, ORA argues that the base salary figure Cal-Am used, Cal-Am’s estimated 2016 salary budget, does not yield an accurate forecast.
+Cal-Am’s recorded 2015 salary expense is $21,994,190.
+Given Cal-Am’s labor forecast methodology, ORA argues that Cal-Am’s estimated 2016 labor budget is $2.2 million or 12% more than its 2015 labor recorded costs.
+ORA is concerned with this requested increase given that Cal-Am’s recorded labor expense increased by a range of only 0% to 4% from 2011 to 2015.
+Thus, ORA recommends using the 2015 recorded payroll expense as the base figure to forecast the 2018 labor expense, yielding a recommended 2018 labor expense of $19.41M.

-Based on its recommendations, ORA estimates a 2018 labor expense forecast of $19,413,281, which is a result of applying an annual escalation factor of 2.5% to the 2015 recorded payroll expense, the last recorded year of payroll expense, until the escalated figure reaches the 2018 level.

-Cal-Am argues that the recorded 2015 expense is not an appropriate basis for the forecast because it does not reflect the various staff changes and accounting changes that occurred in 2016.
+Cal-Am argues that the recorded 2015 salary expense is not an appropriate basis for the forecast because it does not reflect the various staff changes and accounting changes that occurred in 2016.
 Cal-Am explains that, in 2016, it transferred one employee from the American Water Works Service Company to Cal-Am, added new employees through acquisitions, moved the costs for conservation employees from the conservation budget to district labor budgets, converted conservation intern positions into full time positions, and added five new positions in the Monterey County District that are needed to increase efficiency and ensure safety.

-As discussed below in Section 15.1, we find that Cal-Am has not adequately justified moving the conservation staff expenses to the district operations labor budgets and find that these expenses should remain in the conservation budgets.
-With respect to the other staffing and accounting changes that Cal-Am contends occurred in 2016, there is inadequate record evidence regarding these new and transferred positions, and therefore, the Commission cannot determine the reasonableness of these changes.
-For example, Cal-Am did not provide any details regarding the costs of each of these positions, which are necessary for the Commission to examine whether the total costs of these new employee additions caused Cal-Am’s forecasted 2016 budget to increase by $2.2 million (12%) over its 2015 recorded payroll figure.
-Therefore, we adopt ORA’s proposal of using 2015 recorded expenses for a basis to forecast 2018 labor expenses.
+While Cal-Am asserts that the large increase from 2015 recorded to its 2016 budgeted salary expense is a result of the additions of new positions, Cal-Am fails to offer any additional details that show how these added positions make up for the large 12% differential between its 2015 recorded and 2016 estimated labor expenses.
+Based on the record in this proceeding, it is also unclear what is the total number of new positions that Cal-Am claims it added in 2016.
+In testimony, Cal-Am indicates that, not including the conversation staff positions, it increased its number of employees from 292 to 295, which is a total of three new positions.
+Yet in reply briefs, Cal-Am indicates that, not including conservation staff positions, as much as nine positions were added.
+For these three or nine positions that Cal-Am claims it added in 2016, Cal-Am does not provide any details regarding the costs of each of these positions, which are necessary for the Commission to examine the cost reasonableness of these new additions.
+Cal-Am thus fails to also show that these added positions are cost reasonable.
+Because there is inadequate record evidence regarding these new and transferred positions, the Commission cannot determine the reasonableness of the change between Cal-Am’s 2015 recorded and 2016 estimated salary expense.
+Thus, we adopt ORA’s proposal of using 2015 recorded salary expenses for a basis to forecast 2018 labor expenses.

-We, therefore, adopt ORA’s proposal of escalating the 2015 actual labor expenses by 2.5% annually to forecast the 2018 labor expenses, or $20,570,668.
+As explained above, we also adopt ORA’s proposal of escalating the 2015 recorded salary expenses by 2.5% annually to forecast the 2018 labor expenses.
+With this method, we adopt a 2018 salary expense forecast of $23,685,339 and 2018 base labor expense forecast of $20,596,885.

+With respect to the conservation staff positions, as discussed below in Section 17.1, we find that Cal-Am has not adequately justified moving the conservation staff expenses to the district operations labor budgets and find that these expenses should remain in the conservation budgets.

+ORA does not oppose the methodologies Cal-Am used to forecast its 2019 and 2020 labor expenses.
+We adopt Cal-Am’s methodology to forecast its 2019 and 2020 labor expenses.

 Incentive Compensation